 Amee Sheldon was born and raised in Mansfield, Texas, to a pair of Iranian immigrants.
 In Mansfield, a smaller city part of the greater Dallas-Fort Worth Metroplex, Amee and her family found themselves in the minority amidst the white homogeneity of the city.
 It was a family rule not to speak Farsi outside the house, conceding their culture for the safety of assimilation.
-“There were some fascinating dynamics of growing up in a small town in Texas and then having your parents try to teach you your culture and language and religion at home, but then also say, ‘Hey, you know, we don’t want to draw too much attention to ourselves.’”
+“There were some really interesting dynamics of growing up in a small town in Texas and then having your parents try to teach you your culture and language and religion at home, but then also say, ‘Hey, you know, we don’t want to draw too much attention to ourselves.’”

 The shelter of their home wrought communion.
 As members of the Bahá’í Faith, a religious minority in Iran, her parents experienced persecutory displacement from their homeland.
 Here in Mansfield, they could open their doors for weekly Bahá’í gatherings, where the congregation was welcome to share in the fellowship of food and prayer.